You guys. I can’t even tell you how insanely excited I am to share my latest build with you today. I mean, just look:

-If you’d like to convert this indoor playhouse to one that is suitable outdoors, I would recommend removing all of the plywood components (plywood doesn’t fare well outdoors) and finishing it with several coats of exterior-grade polyurethane.
+If you’d like to convert this indoor playhouse to one that is suitable outdoors, I would recommend using exterior-grade plywood and finishing it with several coats of exterior-grade polyurethane.
 You may even want to use cedar or redwood, since those wood species are naturally resistant to decay.
 Also, I’d replace the roof with one that is suitable for outdoors.

 It’s funny because this is a little house for little people and the sign says… okay.
 You get it.

 Speaking of little, get a load of this guy.
 This is Watson, our giant Rhodesian Ridgeback.
 I suppose when the kids get tired of this playhouse, we could convert it to Watson’s dog house.
 It’s a two-fer. #winning

 He looks larger than life next to this tiny house.
 Let’s film our very own reality show and name it: Tiny house.
 Giant dog.

 Yeahhh… probably not.
 My idea of ‘roughing it’ is staying at a hotel with no wi-fi. #firstworldproblems